-The accreditation process is a perpetual cycle of assessment, planning, implementing, monitoring, and reassessment: the process is guided and assisted by the self-study, visit, and follow-up.
-Annually, schools are expected to summarize the degree to which all students, including disaggregated subgroups, are accomplishing the schoolwide learner outcomes, identified critical learner needs, and academic standards.
+The accreditation process is a perpetual cycle of reflection, assessment, designing and planning, implementing, monitoring, and reassessment: the process is guided and assisted by tools and structures within the self-study, visit, and follow-up.
+Annually, schools are expected to summarize the degree to which all students, including disaggregated subgroups, are accomplishing the schoolwide learner outcomes, identified critical student learning needs, and academic standards.
 In addition, schools must review the progress on the current schoolwide action plan in relation to student achievement and make appropriate revisions.
-Every six years, a school conducts an indepth self-study to examine overall progress accomplished since the last self-study and the effectiveness of its current program based on the ACS WASC criteria in relation to student achievement.
+Every six years, a school conducts an in-depth self-study to examine overall progress accomplished since the last self-study and the effectiveness of its current program based on the ACS WASC criteria in relation to student achievement.
+(Note: Some schools in joint ACS WASC processes conduct a renewal every five years.)
 This results in a written summary of findings supported by evidence and the development of an updated schoolwide action plan for the next three to five years.
 The completed school report is sent to the visiting committee members for careful study no later than six weeks prior to the visit.
 Using the results of the visit, the school modifies and implements its action plan and so continues the cycle of improvement.

-ACS WASC Accreditation Cycle of Quality for Schools
+ACS WASC Accreditation Cycle of Quality for Schools (five or six years).